-ODOT is in the midst of replacing the 1959 “Pratt Deck Truss” bridge with two, nearly identical spans – the first designed to carry westbound traffic, the second to carry eastbound traffic.
+The 1959 “Pratt Deck Truss” bridge has been replaced with two, nearly identical spans – the one designed to carry westbound traffic, the second to carry eastbound traffic.

 Replacement of the bridge is vital to the success of moving people in and out of downtown Cleveland now and in the future.
 It will enhance capacity, bolster our economy and ensure the safety of motorists.
-The first of the pair is now open and temporarily carrying traffic in both directions until completion of the second new bridge in the fall of 2016.
+Both new bridges are now open to traffic and by late-October 2016 they will be fully open to five lanes in each direction.

 In October 2008, ODOT engineers restricted traffic on the now-demolished 1959 truss bridge after inspections revealed that a number of steel members were aging faster than expected.
 After detailed analysis and subsequent repairs, ODOT reopened all lanes and ramps on the old truss bridge in November 2009.

 In the meantime, during the spring of 2009, ODOT announced plans to construct a new westbound bridge - the first of a pair to replace the aging structure - utilizing stimulus funds made available through the American Recovery and Reinvestment Act.